TimoGuy/BTZC_game_engine/README.md

             - Ig this could be serialized into the scene as well?
             - Just a list of the UUIDs of all root game objects honestly should be fine.
             - [x] Adds another list to handle the ordering of the root nodes (`m_root_level_game_obj_ordering`) and shows the sorting correctly.

+1. DONE: Window icon.
+    - [x] Add a simple icon to exe and window.
+        - [x] Leave instructions for how to create the icon and exe.

 1. IN PROGRESS: Refactor?
     - Thoughts: